18F/18f.gsa.gov/_posts/2016-07-21-buying-better-digital-products-part-1-proto-personas-and-understanding-the-problem.md

 robust problem statements that looked at all aspects of the problem.
 This helped ensure that they’re solving the right problem, and not just a symptom of a problem.

+If you'd like to conduct your own workshop, [feel free to use our deck to replicate it.](https://pages.18f.gov/digitalaccelerator/assets/workshop-day-one.pdf)

 *This is the first in a series of three blog posts that provide a step-by-step guide to how we led the inception workshop.
 In the next